alanng10/class-lang/Docue/Article/Plat/a.md

 View modules layer on top of System in the arch.

 Page modules layer on top of Store modules and Class compiler modules in the arch.

+Class is a plat to execute and a plat to do module making.